pgMemento/pgMemento/README.md

 their metadata is not yet logged by pgMemento.

-### 5.7.
-Uninstall pgMemento

-In order to stop and remove pgMemento simply run the `UNINSTALL_PGMEMENTO.sql` script.

-## 6. Future Plans
+## 10. Future Plans

 Here are some plans I have for the next release:
-* Have a test logic for all procedures
+* Have a test logic for all procedures to enable continious integration
 * Add revert for DDL changes
 * Have log tables for primary keys, constraints, indexes etc.
 * Have a view to store metadata of additional created schemas